Vanilla Syrup Recipe – Flavorful & Easy

 Directions

-• Combine sugar and water in a saucepan and under gentle heat stir till the sugar is fully dissolved.
+• Combine white sugar and hot water in a large heat resistant mixing bowl.
+Stir till the sugar is completely dissolved.

 Featured Video